 - Past Selection Committee participants have included:

 - A Founding Partner of an investor relations consultancy firm

-- The Chief Business Officer at a molecular diagnostics company
+- The Chief Business Office at a molecular diagnostics company

-A five-day board certification course (split into two 2.5 day modules) will be held in Washington D.C.
+Time Commitment: A five-day board certification course (split into two 2.5 day modules) will be held at George Washington University (Washington, D.C.):

 - September 11-13, 2019

 Applicants will be expected to attend and fully participate in both sessions.
 While in attendance, it is understood that the participant will be free of other duties and will not leave except in emergency situations.
 Please arrange your schedule accordingly.

 Outreach efforts and networking events will be held throughout the year in cities around the country.
 Boardroom Ready participants are strongly encouraged to attend a once yearly alumnae retreat.

 Participation Fees: $5,000

 - Includes fees associated with the George Washington University certification course, including most meals